WICG/compression-dictionary-transport/README.md

 There are also some browser-specific features independent of the transport compression:
 * For security and privacy reasons, there are [CORS](https://fetch.spec.whatwg.org/#http-cors-protocol) requirements ([detailed below](#security-mitigations)) for both the dictionary and compressed resource.
-* In order to populate a dictionary for future use, a server can respond with link tag or header to trigger an idle-time fetch specifically for a dictionary for future use. i.e. `<link rel=dictionary href=[dictionary_url]>`.
+* In order to populate a dictionary for future use, a server can respond with link tag or header to trigger an idle-time fetch specifically for a dictionary for future use. e.g. `<link rel=dictionary href=[dictionary_url]>`.

 ## Background
 ### What are compression dictionaries?